Rabies: United States

+Canada

+Human rabies is very rare in Canada.
+Of the human cases contracted domestically in Canada since 2000, all have been acquired from bats (the cases occurred in 2000 in Quebec, in 2003 and 2019 in British Columbia, in 2007 in Alberta and in 2024 in Ontario).

 Europe

 Either no or very few cases of rabies are reported each year in Europe; cases are contracted both during travel and in Europe.

 In Switzerland the disease was virtually eliminated after scientists placed chicken heads laced with live attenuated vaccine in the Swiss Alps.
 Foxes, proven to be the main source of rabies in the country, ate the chicken heads and became immunized.

-Italy, after being declared rabies-free from 1997 to 2008, has witnessed a reemergence of the disease in wild animals in the Triveneto regions (Trentino-Alto Adige/Südtirol, Veneto and Friuli-Venezia Giulia) due to the spreading of an epidemic in the Balkans that also affected Austria.
+Italy, after being declared rabies-free from 1997 to 2008, witnessed a temporary reemergence of the disease in wild animals in the Triveneto regions (Trentino-Alto Adige/Südtirol, Veneto and Friuli-Venezia Giulia) due to the spreading of an epidemic in the Balkans that also affected Austria.
 An extensive wild animal vaccination campaign eliminated the virus from Italy again, and it regained the rabies-free country status in 2013, the last reported case of rabies being reported in a red fox in early 2011.

 The United Kingdom has been free of rabies since the early 20th century except for a rabies-like virus (EBLV-2) in a few Daubenton's bats.
 There has been one fatal case of EBLV-2 transmission to a human.
-There have been four deaths from rabies, transmitted abroad by dog bites, since 2000.
+As of 2026 there had been six deaths from rabies transmitted abroad by dogs and cats since 2000.
 The last infection in the UK occurred in 1922, and the last death from indigenous rabies was in 1902.

 Sweden and mainland Norway have been free of rabies since 1886.
 Bat rabies antibodies (but not the virus) have been found in bats.
 On Svalbard, animals can cross the arctic ice from Greenland or Russia.

+In Europe there have been five documented human deaths caused by lyssaviruses carried by bats: in Ukraine (1977, species not characterised), Russia (1985, EBLV‐1), Finland (1985, EBLV‐2), the United Kingdom (2002, EBLV‐2) and France (2019, EBLV‐1).

 Mexico

 Mexico was certified by the World Health Organization as being free of dog-transmitted rabies in 2019 because no case of dog-human transmission had been recorded in two years.
+However, rabies continues to be present in wildlife, which occasionally spills to domestic animals, as has been the case in 2025, when a man in the state of Jalisco died after contracting rabies from a cow.